 Hunter College, Macaulay Honors College (Neuroscience)

 Graduating as Salutatorian from Macaulay Honors College and, prior to that, Stuyvesant High School with an un-weighted average of 96.7, I am no stranger to what it takes in order to secure a place at the top and remain there.
-I have been a freelance tutor for over 5 years now, working with a variety of age groups and explaining a broad range of subjects.
+I have been a freelance tutor for over 7 years now, working with a variety of age groups and explaining a broad range of subjects.
 In addition, I offer preparatory lessons for standardized tests such as SHSAT, PSAT, SAT, AP, and most Regents exams.
 Finally, I am a fluent Russian speaker and feel comfortable explaining most subjects in Russian as well as English if the need ever arises.
-I am free to travel to any part of Manhattan as well as nearby neighborhoods of the other boroughs.
+I am free to travel to any part of Manhattan and Brooklyn as well as nearby neighborhoods of the other boroughs.
 Hourly rates can be negotiable depending on the situation.
 Feel free to contact me - I will do my best to work out a fair arrangement.
 Below is a brief review of my credentials:

 SAT: 2240 (Reading: 780, Math: 720, Writing: 740)